kexa-io/git-action-ready-to-run/README.md

 </div>
 <br/>

-Free & Quick scan of your cloud environments for different providers & services
+Free & Quick scan of your cloud environments for different providers & services <br/><br/>

-**🚀 This is a repository ready to use for a quick launch of Kexa Github action.** <br/><br/>
 This will allow you to scan you cloud environment quickly and schedule scans in Git Action.
 <br/><br/>